Layquark/chubaoConsole/README.md

 # Nginx Operator

-A sample Nginx Operator project for PoC purpose.
+A sample Nginx Operator project for  chubaofs.

 ## Create the Operator